Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Identified technical constraints

 \subsection{Electricity market design}

-While discussing different market mechanisms is beyond the scope of this work, electricity market designs are briefly discussed in this Section, as they turn to be one of the most relevant parameter for the effective implementation of grid expansion planning projects.
+While discussing different market mechanisms is beyond the scope of this work, electricity market designs are briefly discussed in this Section, as they turn out to be one of the most relevant parameters for the effective implementation of grid expansion planning projects~\cite{Hardy}.
 In fact, the choice of the market design in which the EEHs are operated has a large influence on the benefits to the socioeconomic welfare brought by the EEH.
-When proposing a market design, four properties of market-clearing mechanisms are desired~\cite{Hurwicz,Jalal_markets}: \begin{itemize} \item{\textbf{Market efficiency}: In an efficient market, the overarching principle of an efficient market design is the maximization of social welfare.
-After the market is cleared, no market player desires to unilaterally deviate from its outcomes.} \item{\textbf{Incentive compatibility}: No market player imposes their market power and everyone offers their products at their marginal cost without strategical behaviors.} \item{\textbf{Cost recovery}: Every market player's operational profit is positive and every operational cost is recovered.} \item{\textbf{Revenue adequacy}: The market operator never experiences a financial deficit.
-For example, in power systems, the revenues for the generators are always higher or equal to the costs paid by the generators.
-The market is ``budget balance'' if the market operator has no financial deficit nor excess, i.e. the revenues of the generators are equal to the costs paid by the loads.} \end{itemize}

-According to~\cite{Hurwicz,Myerson}, the four properties cannot be achieved at the same time by a market clearing mechanism.
-For this reason, the market design needs to prioritize some of the properties according to its goals.
+When proposing a market design, a fundamental trade-off exists between \textit{market efficiency}, \textit{incentive compatibility}, \textit{cost recovery}, and \textit{revenue adequacy}, as no market-clearing mechanism can simultaneously satisfy all four properties~\cite{Hurwicz,Jalal_markets,Mitridati,Myerson}.
+The market design must therefore explicitly prioritize among these properties according to the overarching goal of the EEH project.

 In the context of EEHs, the overarching goal is to minimize the cost for society while guaranteeing that the owners of the generation assets are remunerated for their investments.
 Therefore, the market design decision should consider the interests of as many stakeholders as possible to select the most efficient design according to the final goal of the EEH project.
+Nevertheless, the market design is closely tied to the regulatory framework of the country/area where the EEH is built.
+Therefore, the market design shapes the operating regime of an EEH (and thus influences design choices like capacity sizing and interconnection topology) without directly bounding any single design parameter.
+In this sense, the next paragraph brings the example of the current ongoing discussions about the cost-remuneration mechanisms and market designs of EEH projects in the North Sea, but this should be considered as an explanatory example rather than a technical constraint, as the remuneration mechanisms for investors in EEHs need to fall within the legislation of the area where they are built.